Fun Time Kidz Day Care urban legend

 Fun Time Kidz Day Care is a day care that operated in Salt Lake City, Utah, from at least 1963.
-Whilst not particularly notable during its earlier operation, it became the focus of intense internet speculation during the mid-2010s due to the appearance of the exterior of the building and the lack of children witnessed entering or exiting the premises, including during business hours.
+While not particularly notable during its earlier operation, it became the focus of intense internet speculation during the mid-2010s due to the appearance of the exterior of the building and the lack of children witnessed entering or exiting the premises, including during business hours.
 Users of the platforms Reddit and 4chan made claims of the building being an unknown criminal headquarters or a government black site, with the owner of the day care harassed even after the deletion of the original subreddit thread.
-Despite the claims, state records show that the business has no criminal history and is instead a local urban legend.
+Despite the claims, state records show that the business has no criminal history and the claims are instead local urban legends.

 History

 Local history

-Locals have reported of "joyful memories" at the building throughout the 1960s and 70s.
+Locals have said they have "joyful memories" of the building throughout the 1960s and '70s.
 One resident recalled attending the day care from 1963 until 1965.
 Another attended from 1967 until 1970.
 A young man volunteered at the building in the 1990s, at which time it was known as Fun Time Day Care.
-Local writer Bryan Young, speaking to Vice, said that the owner had purchased the building for his mother, occupying her despite operating at a loss.
+Local writer Bryan Young, speaking to Vice, said that the owner had purchased the building for his mother, occupying it despite operating at a loss.
 The current owner, Chunga International, LLC, took ownership of the building in 2012.

 Building design

-Situated on 1300 South and 300 East, the Fun Time Kidz Daycare building is coloured in a DayGlo-green, and has purple doors with yellow window edges.
-The building had originally been painted yellow, with colour changes made over the years.
+Situated on 1300 South and 300 East, the Fun Time Kidz Daycare building is colored in a DayGlo-green, and has purple doors with yellow window edges.
+The building had originally been painted yellow, with color changes made over the years.
 The building exterior has been described as both "creepy" and "ugly".
 The building and adjacent land was reportedly worth $313,600 in 2023, with the property being listed with a market value of $573,100 as of 22 May 2025.